RSE-102/Lecture-Material/01_git/basics_demo.md

     - `git remote -v` (I have upstream, myfork, ...)
     - mention difference between ssh and https (also see GitHub)
     - get newest changes `git pull upstream develop`
+    - or simply `git pull` (`git branch -vv` to see upstream tracking)
     - `git log` -> I use special format, see `~/.gitconfig`,
+    - check log on GitHub
+    - explain how hash is computed (complete state + pointer to parent)
-    - check log on GitHub; explain short hash
+    - explain short hash
-    - `git branch`
-    - `git branch add-demo-feature`
-    - `git checkout add-demo-feature`
+    - `git checkout -b add-demo-feature`

 - (3) First commit
     - `git status` -> always tells you what you can do